proteincakery.com

 1. Preheat and Prep: Spray your griddle with non-stick cooking spray and heat it over low to medium heat.
 This ensures the pancakes cook evenly without sticking.

 2. Mix Wet Ingredients: In a mixing bowl, combine the pumpkin puree, egg whites, and vanilla extract.
-Beat on high until the mixture becomes fluffy.
+Beat on high with an electric mixer until the mixture becomes fluffy.

 3. Incorporate Dry Ingredients: Add the baking powder, whey protein powder, and pumpkin pie spice to the wet mixture.
 Mix on low speed until all the ingredients are well combined.